BertBallast/screencopy/README.md

 # screencopy
-Is rust usable for end-user applications?
+Is rust suitable for end-user applications?
 Is rust for system programming only?
 This project is designed to answer that question.

 Rust is a system programming language focusing on safety, speed and concurrency.
-Its executables run under several operating systems, all with the same source code, and without the need for a runtime module.
+The same source code can be compiled under several operating systems.
+Executables run without a separate 'runtime environment'.
+These properties draw my intention.

-Is it suitable for en-user applications?
+But Rust is intended for system programming.
+So, is it suitable for end-user applications also?
+To answer that question, this project was started, using some available crates, e.g. epframe.rs for a grahic user interface.

-As a try-out this project was started.
+To make something useful, a sceenshot program was build, with some extra features, like adding arrows and annotations within the same application.

-The result is a sceenshot program, as there are many.
-But some unusual properties where added.
-These are the possibility to add arrows with annotations within the same application.
+The answer: Yes, much is possible, but there are some unexpected drawbacks.